 We decided to take it slow and get in touch with the locals.
 We signed up for a cooking class @ Viavia Jogja – and to my surprise, it is actually quite well-known to the locals (and later I found out why).
 Taking a cooking class in Southeast Asia is getting popular while visitors could try out making their very own delicious tropical dishes, and most of these classes start off with a trip to a local market for the ingredients.

-Viavia Jogja is in the Prawirotaman street on the south side of Yogyakarta – a tourist district in the city filled with cafes, restaurant, backpacker guesthouses, and some souvenir shops.
+Viavia Jogja is in the Prawirotaman street on the south side of Yogyakarta – a tourist district in the city filled with cafes, restaurants, backpacker guesthouses, and some souvenir shops.
 Passing through the alleys we were at a local food market, Pasare Resik Rejekine Apik, where we got all the ingredients that we need for the two main dishes of the day.
 Unlike the big cooking schools in Bali or Thailand, Viavia Jogja offers the guests an intimate cooking experience with only 2-4 ‘students’ in a class.
-The MasterChef, Diwan, said she preferred it this way as it would be easier for her to communicate with the students and get them focus on the cooking.
+The MasterChef, Diwan, said she preferred it this way as it would be easier for her to communicate with the students and get them to focus on the cooking.
 Sometimes a big group would just chat among themselves and forgot all the cooking.

 Pasare Resik Rejekine Apik (Local Food Market)